ddxv/adscrawler/README.md

 ## Setup and Installation

+Note: This project is not a one click setup but feel free to reach out for help.

+- Requires Object Storage / S3
 - PostgreSQL: 17/18
 - Setup your database.
 The files here use the database name 'madrone'
 - Add a password to your default db user if you dont have one yet `ALTER USER postgres WITH PASSWORD 'xxx';`